v8/v8.dev/src/docs/node-integration.md

 ---
 title: 'What to do if your CL broke the Node.js integration build'
+description: 'This document explains what to do if your CL broke the Node.js integration build.'
 ---
 [Node.js master](https://github.com/nodejs/node) uses V8 stable or beta.
 For additional integration, the V8 team builds Node with [V8 master](https://chromium.googlesource.com/v8/v8.git), i.e., with a V8 version from today.
 We provide integration bots for [Linux](https://ci.chromium.org/p/node-ci/builders/ci/Node-CI%20Linux64/), [Windows](https://ci.chromium.org/p/node-ci/builders/ci/Node-CI%20Win64/), and [Mac](https://ci.chromium.org/p/node-ci/builders/ci/Node-CI%20Mac64/).

 If the [`node_ci_linux64_rel` bot](https://ci.chromium.org/p/node-ci/builders/try/node_ci_linux64_rel/) fails on the V8 Commit Queue, there is either a legitimate problem with your CL (fix it) or [Node](https://github.com/v8/node/) must be modified.
 If the Node tests failed, search for “Not OK” in the log files. **This document describes how to reproduce the problem locally and how to make changes to [V8’s Node fork](https://github.com/v8/node/) if your V8 CL causes the build to fail.**